 Lastly, I don’t devote that much time to any one game on mobile, so walking away from a game that reaches a bottleneck in progression doesn’t mean I’ve wasted a huge amount of time.

 In terms of cost, mobile gaming is still the most cost-effective method of gaming I’ve found.

 Take a moment to think of the situations in which you can use your phone.
 Now, try and figure out how many of them you could use a console or PC in.

 I’m willing to bet your list of places you can use your phone was a lot longer than the places you could game on a traditional system.
 My phone goes everywhere with me.
 I use it for work as well as social media etc so I’m never really without it.
 Everywhere it goes, the games go too.
 We’ve already talked about free games and while I don’t pay for resources, that doesn’t mean I never pay for a game on mobile.

 Games I love like Max Payne, XCOM, Knights of the Old Republic and This War of Mine are equally at home on my phone next to Pokemon Go, or my current ‘ten minutes at a time’ game Warhammer 40K: Lost Crusade.

 When I look at mobile gaming as it stands today, I see it as a different platform to console or PC and I think this is part of why people have the view they do of it.
 PC gaming and console gaming share some elements but there are always things that set them apart, in that way mobile gaming is no different.

 Is mobile gaming ever going to replace a console or PC for me?
 No, of course it won’t.

 Like any other gaming platform, it has its limits but that’s exactly my point, so does every other way we have of gaming.
-Personally, I find the idea of having as many ways to play appealing and the collection of games I have on my phone continues to grow.
+Personally, I find the idea of having as many ways as possible to play appealing and the collection of games I have on my phone continues to grow.

-So the next time you’re tempted to think of mobile gaming as some poor relation to the rest, load up an app store and see what you’re missing out on.
+So, the next time you’re tempted to think of mobile gaming as some poor relation to the rest, load up an app store and see what you’re missing out on.